-Leading-edge electrophysiology expertise provided in a state-of-the-art facility using the latest technologies is another way the Joel E. Smilow Heart Institute at Bridgeport Hospital distinguishes itself from other cardiac care programs.
-Bridgeport Hospital’s electrophysiology services are coordinated through the Connecticut Cardiac Arrhythmia Center, where Fairfield County’s most experienced team provides a full spectrum of treatments for patients with heart rhythm disorders.
+Our expertise in heart rhythm disorders, combined with the latest technologies, help distinguish the Joel E. Smilow Heart Institute at Bridgeport Hospital from other cardiac programs.
+Bridgeport Hospital electrophysiologists provide a full spectrum of services and treatments for patients with heart rhythm disorders (arrhythmias).

 - Tilt table tests to study fainting, dizziness and blood pressure control

 - Medication therapy for arrhythmias